Tim Scott launches 2024 presidential bid seeking optimistic contrast with other top rivals

 NORTH CHARLESTON, S.C.
-(AP) — South Carolina Sen. Tim Scott launched his presidential campaign on Monday, offering an optimistic and compassionate message he's hoping can contrast the two figures who have used political combativeness to dominate the early GOP primary field: former President Donald Trump and Florida Gov. Ron DeSantis.
+(AP) — South Carolina Sen. Tim Scott launched his presidential campaign on Monday, offering an optimistic and compassionate message he's hoping can serve as a contrast with the political combativeness that has dominated the early GOP primary field.

-Scott, the Senate's only Black Republican, kicked off the campaign in his hometown of North Charleston at Southern University, his alma mater and a private school affiliated with the Southern Baptist Convention.
-At one point, he summoned his mother to the stage and gave her flowers and at times offered stirring oratory reminiscent of church, leading the crowed in chants of “Let's Go!”
+The Senate's only Black Republican, Scott kicked off the campaign in his hometown of North Charleston, on the campus of Charleston Southern University, his alma mater and a private school affiliated with the Southern Baptist Convention.
+He repeatedly mentioned his Christian faith in his kickoff speech, crying, “Amen!
+Amen!
+Amen!” and at several points elicited responses from the crowd, who sometimes chanted his name.

-But Scott also said “our party and our nation are standing at a time for choosing: Victimhood or victory?” adding that Republicans will also have to decide between "Grievance or greatness?"
+But Scott also offered a stark political choice, saying “our party and our nation are standing at a time for choosing: Victimhood or victory.”
+He added that Republicans will also have to decide between "grievance or greatness."

 People are also reading…

 “I choose freedom and hope and opportunity,” Scott said.
-He went on to the crowd that, ”We need a president who persuades not just our friends and our base" but seeks “commonsense” solutions and displays “compassion for people who don't agree with us.”
+He went on to tell the crowd that ”we need a president who persuades not just our friends and our base" but seeks “commonsense” solutions and displays “compassion for people who don't agree with us.”

-That was a far cry from Trump, who has played to the GOP's most loyal supporters by repeated lies about how he was denied a second term by widespread fraud that did not occur during the 2020 presidential election.
-DeSantis, meanwhile, has pushed Florida to the right by championing contentious new restrictions on abortion, LGBTQ rights and by seeking to limit the corporate power of Disney, one his state’s most powerful business interests.
+That was a far cry from former President Donald Trump, who has played to the GOP's most loyal supporters with repeated lies about his 2020 election loss as he campaigns for a second term in office.
+Florida Gov. Ron DeSantis, who could launch his own bid as soon as this week, has pushed Florida to the right by championing contentious new restrictions on abortion and LGBTQ rights and by seeking to limit the corporate power of Disney, one of his state’s most powerful business interests.

-Scott, 57, planned to huddle with home-state donors later Monday then begin a whirlwind, two-day campaign swing to Iowa and New Hampshire, which go first in GOP presidential primary voting.
+Scott, 57, planned to huddle with home-state donors Tuesday, then begin a two-day campaign swing to Iowa and New Hampshire, which go first on the GOP presidential voting calendar.

-His announcement gathering included an opening prayer by Republican Sen. John Thune of South Dakota, the No. 2 Senate Republican, who said, “I think our country is ready to be inspired again.”
+His announcement event featured an opening prayer by Sen. John Thune of South Dakota, the No. 2 Senate Republican, who said, “I think our country is ready to be inspired again.”
 Republican Sen. Mike Rounds, South Dakota's other senator, has already announced his support for Scott.

-A number of high-profile GOP senators have already backed Trump’s third bid for the White House, though, including Scott’s South Carolina colleague, Lindsey Graham.
-Trump nonetheless struck a conciliatory tone to start, welcoming Scott to the race in an online post Monday and noting that the pair worked together on his administration's signature tax cut.
+A number of high-profile GOP senators have backed Trump’s third bid for the White House, including Scott’s South Carolina colleague, Lindsey Graham.
+Trump nonetheless struck a conciliatory tone Monday, welcoming Scott to the race and noting that the pair worked together on his administration's signature tax cuts.

-It’s enough money, his team says, to keep Scott on the air with continuous TV ads in early voting states until the first round of votes next year.

-Scott also won reelection in firmly Republican South Carolina -- which voters early on the Republican presidential primary calendar -- by more than 20 points less than six months ago.
-Advisors bet that can make Scott a serious contender for an early win that could give him momentum heading deeper into the primary race.
+Scott also won reelection in firmly Republican South Carolina -- which has an early slot on the Republican presidential primary calendar -- by more than 20 points less than six months ago.
+Advisers bet that can make Scott a serious contender for an early, momentum-generating win.

 But Scott is not the only South Carolina option.
-The state’s former governor, Nikki Haley, who also once served as Trump’s former United Nations ambassador, formally entered the primary race months ago.
+The state’s former governor, Nikki Haley, who once served as Trump’s former United Nations ambassador, is also running.

+Ben LeVan, a business professor at Charleston Southern who attended Monday’s event, said he hadn't decided whom to support in the GOP primary but didn’t plan to back Trump.

+“I really do hope that we can bring some civility back in politics,” LeVan said.
+“That’s one of the nice things about Tim Scott, and quite frankly, Nikki Haley, and some of the other candidates as well.
+They’re more diplomatic, and that is something that I appreciate.”

-Like others in the GOP race, including former United Nations Ambassador Nikki Haley, former Arkansas Gov. Asa Hutchinson and “Woke, Inc.” author Vivek Ramaswamy, Scott's initial task will be finding a way to stand out in a field led by Trump and DeSantis, the latter of whom could announce his own bid as early as this week.
+Like others in the GOP race, including former Arkansas Gov. Asa Hutchinson and “Woke, Inc.” author Vivek Ramaswamy, Scott's initial task will be finding a way to stand out in a field led by Trump and DeSantis.

 One way Scott hopes to do that is his trademark political optimism.
-With his Christian faith an integral part of his political and personal story, Scott often quotes Scripture at his campaign events, weaving his reliance on spiritual guidance into his stump speech and even bestowing the name “Faith in America” on his pre-launch listening tour.
+Scott often quotes Scripture at his campaign events, weaving his reliance on spiritual guidance into his speeches calling his travels before the campaign's official launch, the “Faith in America” listening tour.

 Scott said Monday that America’s promise means “you can go as high as our character, our grit, and our talent will take you."

-Note: This story has been updated to correct the spelling of the DNC chair's first name.
-It is Jaime, not Jamie.